freepn/fpnd/README.rst

 -----

-Select FreePN Tray Control from the Applications View or the Internet menu in your desktop of choice, eg, Gnome, Unity, Xfce, etc.  You can also run it from an X terminal to get some debug output.
+Select FreePN Tray Control from the Applications View or the Internet menu in your desktop of choice, eg, Gnome, Unity, XFCE, etc.  You can also run it from an X terminal to get some debug output.

 ::